University of Iowa Children's Hospital: New facilities

 In the fall of 2012, a project began to create a new University of Iowa Children's Hospital.
 The hospital is located to the west of the original at the site of a former parking structure for University Hospital, overlooking Kinnick Stadium, and is also connected to the hospital and new parking structure.
 The target completion date for the project was initially set for March 2016, but delays meant that the new facility did not receive its first patients until February 2017; seven of the 14 floors opened at that time while construction on other floors was nearing completion.

-The project cost approximately $292 million – none of which was funded by tax dollars.
+The project was estimated to cost approximately $292 million – none of which was funded by tax dollars, however, it ended up being closer to $360 million.
 The funding was achieved through bonds, patient revenue, and private gifts.

 The building is 480,000 square feet of new construction as well as 56,250 square feet of renovated existing space.
 It contains 14 floors (12 above ground, two below ground).
 Those 14 floors include a total of 134 beds for patients, those being for Pediatric care, Neonatal, Medical/Surgical Units, Operating Rooms, Infusion/Dialysis Center and finally the Pediatric Cancer Center.
 The two lower-level floors are where Radiology and Procedure Suites are located.

-The new design of the hospital is strategically designed to reduce the wind and eliminate noise with the curves of the building.
-All of the glass used on the project is impact resistant for safety concerns of families.
-The amount of daylight is said to make patients feel welcome and creates a place of healing.
+Recognition

-A live webcam of the construction was maintained throughout the process, as well as an update of the latest construction phase for the building.
+In the 2025-2026 U.S. News & World Report rankings, the hospital was ranked as the top children's hospital in Iowa and #12 in the Midwest.
+The hospital was recognized as one of the top 50 hospitals in six different specialty areas as well.